shao-xy/bibtex-misc/README.md

 A simple but working web application for generating simple `@misc` entries in the BibTeX without struggling with the annoying formats...
 Forget about that!!
 Just fill in the form and get the right code.

+The styles are simple but NOT designed for smaller devices, as I guess no one writes LaTeX code on a mobile device? :)

 ## Use directly

 Visit [https://shao-xy.github.io/bibtex-misc](https://shao-xy.github.io/bibtex-misc).